President of Belarus inaugurated despite disputed election

-KYIV, Ukraine (AP) — President Alexander Lukashenko of Belarus has assumed his sixth term of office in an inauguration ceremony that wasn’t announced in advance.
+KYIV, Ukraine (AP) — President Alexander Lukashenko of Belarus assumed his sixth term of office Wednesday during an inauguration ceremony that officials did not announce in advance after weeks of mass protests against the authoritarian leader’s reelection, which opposition activists maintain was rigged.

-State news agency Beltra reported that Wednesday’s ceremony is taking place in the capital of Minsk, with several hundred top government official present.
+State news agency Beltra reported that the swearing-in ceremony took place in the capital of Minsk with several hundred top government officials, lawmakers, representatives of media organizations and other prominent figures present.

-It comes after six weeks of mass protests against the official results of the Aug.
-9 presidential election that resulted in Lukashenko’s reelection after 26 years in office in office.
-The opposition in Belarus has challenged the election as rigged.
+Lukashenko, 66, took an oath in Belarusian with his right hand on the country’s Constitution, and the head of the country’s central election commission handed him .the official ID card of the president of Belarus.

+“The day of assuming the post of the president is the day of our victory, convincing and fateful,” Lukashenko said at the ceremony.
+“We were not just electing the president of the country — we were defending our values, our peaceful life, sovereignty and independence.”

-According to the official results, Lukashenko, who has run the ex-Soviet nation of 9.5 million with an iron fist, won 80% of the vote.
+Lukashenko has run Belarus, an ex-Soviet nation of 9.5 million, with an iron fist for 26 years.
+Official results of the country’s Aug.
+9 presidential election had him winning 80% of the vote.
+His strongest opponent, Sviatlana Tsikhanouskaya, got 10%.

+Tsikhanouskaya has not accepted the outcome of the election as valid, and neither have the thousands of her supporters who demanded Lukashenko’s resignation during more than six weeks of mass protests.

 The United States and the European Union have also criticized the violent police crackdown on post-election protests in Belarus.

-During the inauguration ceremony, Lukashenko swore to “serve the people of the Republic of Belarus, respect and protect rights and freedoms of people and citizens.”

-After being sworn in, he was handed the ID card of the president of Belarus by the head of the country’s central election commission.

 Protests demanding Lukashenko to resign have rocked the country daily since last month’s election, with the largest rallies in Minsk attracting up to 200,000 people.